 How to set up a streaming event

-Getting started
+Getting started with streaming

-- Your own video and audio hardware
+- Your own video and audio hardware.

 - A stable 12 Mbps upload connection.
 It's recommended that you have dedicated line for this as other devices and users on the same network can lead to reduced quality and lag on your stream.